morgajel/highscore/README.md

 #highscore
 =========

 Parse a log4j file to find the most common errors.
+Parser works by using customs regexes to tokenize common patterns in order to better identify "near idntical" errors.
+This may include datestamps, JSessionIDs, ip:port combinations, or memory addresses.
+Regexes are completely customizable by application.
+Highscore has recently been rewritten to work with the default log formatting for JBoss EAP 6.0.1, so your mileage may vary.

     [you@server:~/highscore]$ ./highscore --help